yellavula/bk-cc/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.

+## Setup
+Make sure Node.js is installed.
+Please enter Administrator password if required for following steps.
+Install angular-cli globally.
+Run 'npm install -g angular-cli' Install webpack globally.
+Run 'npm install -g webpack' Install bower globally.
+Run 'npm install -g bower' From the root of the app, run 'npm i' or 'npm install'

+## Running the app
+From the root of the app. run 'npm start' or 'ng serve'

 ## Development server
-Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding